cambridge-ceu/csd3/README.md

 ```bash
 mybalance
 ```
-to see your account information.
+from HPC console to see your account information for SLURM jobs.

 ## Training